One of the first steps in stating a business is opening a company. This article explains what you need to do in 8 simple steps.

 If you register your company with Companies house directly online, you will be registered for Corporation Tax automatically.
 If you set up your company using a third-party (such as Tied or Revolut), you will need to register manually following this link.
 Once you registered, your Corporation Tax will show up as a section in your Government Getaway account.
 HMRC will inform you about the deadline for paying Corporation Tax, which you can pay online.

-Register for eReminder services
+Step 8: Register for eReminder services

 You are not automatically registered for this service but you learn how to do so here.
 This is important because you will be able to file a document directly from the link provided in the reminder, which will avoid late filling penalties by filling your accounts at the right time.

-Types of companies in the UK
+Other types of companies in the UK

 Private Company Limited by Shares: in companies that are limited by shares, shareholders own a percentage of ownership in the form of shares.
 This is the most common type of company used for early-stage start-ups.